 Murray, the second seed, believes his return will be key to his chances of reaching the final.

-"That's always been one of the strengths of my game," Murray said in his BBC Sport column.
+"That's always been one of the strengths of my game," Murray said in

 "I have to take every chance that comes my way.
 Janowicz might be a big guy with a big serve, but I won't be intimidated by him."